Fresh Violence In Portland As Police Fire Tear Gas On Protesters - UrduPoint

 "It's time to become the country we always brag about being.
 And we can't brag anymore, about anything.
 We aren't first in anything and it's a terrible, terrible thing to see at the end of my life," she said.

-The inspector general of the US Justice Department on Thursday opened an official investigation into the federal crackdown, but a federal judge in Oregon on Friday rejected a legal bid by the state to stop agents from detaining protesters.

-The city's Democratic mayor Ted Wheeler has accused federal officers of triggering a dangerous escalation of the situation with abusive and unconstitutional tactics.

-As he met with protesters on Wednesday, Wheeler himself was hit by tear gas, an incident he described as "flat-out urban warfare."
-Trump, who is campaigning for re-election in November on "law and order," also announced on Wednesday a "surge" of federal agents to crime hotspots including Chicago, following an increase in violence in the nation's third-largest city.
+Trump, who is campaigning for re-election in November on "law and order," also announced on Wednesday that federal agents in Chicago and other cities will be stepped up after a resurgence of crime and shootings.

-Federal agents deployed there will partner with local law enforcement, not riot control forces as seen in Portland.

-Local officials have warned they would draw the line at any Portland-style deployment.